bendiksolheim/monitor/README.md

 The `healthcheck` property is optional.
 Skipping it will make this tool function just as a uptime checker.

-## Docker
+## Run

+Runs as a docker container.
 Assuming you have saved your config in `./config/config.json`, run this command:

 ```sh
 docker run -v ./config:/config -p 3000:3000 bendiksolheim/monitor:latest